 productions have done.

-Christ and redemption obtained by following the Buddha down the path of enlightenment.
-Wagner was also
+redemption obtained by following the Buddha down the path of enlightenment.
+Wagner was also interested in

 the hidden word.